 |2016 Format and Scoring||2016 Psychiatry CERT Format and Scoring|

 |Next Choice of Dates||

 |Examination Schedule||Exam Schedule|

-Credentialing requirements for the new Psychiatry Certification examination can be found on this website.
-Please contact our credentials department at 847.229.6510 if you have questions regarding the clinical skills assessments or the new examination format.
+Credentialing requirements for the Psychiatry Certification examination can be found on this website.
+Please contact our credentials department at 847.229.6510 if you have questions regarding the clinical skills assessments or the examination format.

 Candidates in the specialty of psychiatry are those in the field of psychiatry, who are seeking ABPN Board Certification.
 Psychiatry is a specialty that involves the prevention, diagnosis, and treatment of mental disorders, emotional disorders, psychotic disorders, mood disorders, anxiety disorders, substance-related disorders, sexual and gender identity disorders and adjustment disorders.
 Biologic, psychological, and social components of illnesses are explored and understood in treatment of the whole person.
 Tools used may include diagnostic laboratory tests, prescribed medications, evaluation and treatment of psychological and interpersonal problems with individuals and families, and intervention for coping with stress, crises, and other problems.

 Subspecialties in psychiatry include; addiction psychiatry, brain injury medicine, child and adolescent psychiatry, clinical neurophysiology, forensic psychiatry, geriatric psychiatry, hospice and palliative medicine, pain medicine, psychosomatic medicine, and sleep medicine.

 • Apply for an exam

 • Update resident training details